Deadworld-bit/childgrowthtrackingsystem_fe/README.md

 [![Create a web app's pages with Next.js and Tailwind.css| © 2025 by Deadworld ]](https://github.com/Deadworld-bit/childgrowthtrackingsystem_fe.git)
 # Welcome to Child Growth Tracking System_FE repository
-## This repo stores react projects.
+## This repo stores react projects(the main file is in brach Test1 not in the main brach).
 You will find in this repo the following stuff
 ### Introduction Page:
 * Introduction – Overview of the system and its benefits.
 * Membership Plans – Details of available subscription packages.